Termination Shock (novel): Reception

 Omar El Akkad, reviewing Termination Shock for The New York Times, wrote that it was "...at once wildly imaginative and grounded...both a response to a deeply broken reality, and an attempt to alter it."
 Reason magazine noted that the book concerns many small-scale adaptations to climate change, and interpreted it as, "...a novelistic attempt to break down the challenges of climate change and address them clearly and concretely rather than as a mass of unsolvable civilizational mega-challenges."
 The Chicago Review of Books found it to be a "compelling read" but "only obliquely an example of Stephenson’s great gifts for speculative fiction", while Publishers Weekly called it, "fiercely intelligent, weird, darkly witty, and boldly speculative."
 The Sunday Times reviewed it negatively, saying that, "Stephenson’s vision of our climate future doesn’t rise above the level of slightly smug, nerdy fun."

-Francis Fukuyama compared it favorably to a 2020 work of climate fiction, The Ministry for the Future by Kim Stanley Robinson.
+Francis Fukuyama compared it favorably to The Ministry for the Future, a 2020 work of climate fiction by Kim Stanley Robinson.